Constrained Quantum Optimization via Iterative Warm-Start XY-Mixers: Background Related Work

 Since the initial state of a QAOA utilizing XY-mixers must remain within a specific Hamming-weight sector, the single-qubit warm-starting scheme ~\cite{egger2021} described in Sec.~\ref{sec:bg-ws} cannot be applied directly.
 To address this, \citeauthor{carmo2025}~\cite{carmo2025} proposed a warm-started version of the $\ket{W}$-state:

-where the $P_i$ is the probability distribution over $k$ one-hot states that satisfies $\sum_i P_i = 1$~\cite{carmo2025}. $\Wp$-states can be implemented with linear circuit depth $O(k)$ on sparsely connected hardware and with $O(\log k)$ on fully-connected one.
+where the $P_i$ is the probability distribution over $k$ one-hot states that satisfies $\sum_i P_i = 1$~\cite{carmo2025} and $P_i > 0$.
+The $P_i = 0$ case can be covered by omitting the state $i$ entirely. $\Wp$-states can be implemented with linear circuit depth $O(k)$ on sparsely connected hardware and with $O(\log k)$ on fully-connected one.
 Details of the implementation are given in Appendix~\ref{app:wstate}.
 Similar to the approach in Ref.~\cite{egger2021}, the authors in Ref.~\cite{carmo2025} employ a rounded solution from an SDP relaxation, obtained from a penalized QUBO, to determine the initial probabilities $P$ and demonstrate performance improvements over standard XY-QAOA.
 However, a significant limitation remains: their approach does not modify the XY-mixer Hamiltonian, instead using the default, non-warm-started version~\cite{carmo2025}.
 This leaves the initial state misaligned with the mixer's ground state, a challenge we address in the following sections.

 Finally, Ref.~\cite{kordonowy2026} approaches warm-starting with XY-mixers differently than warm-starting discussed so far.
 They first optimize a restricted subset of Lie-algebra generators in a multi-angle QAOA ansatz and then transfer these parameters to the full ansatz for fine-tuning.
 While they demonstrate promising results, their method differs fundamentally from warm-starting through biasing the search space via initial probabilities, as investigated in our work.